InfiRRiar/NLP_text-gen-prac_1/README.md

 ### Convolutional and Recurrent nets

 These two are more complicated a bit.
 Every token is represented as unique token.
-After tokenezation lines assemble into a batch in the from of a matrix.
-The structure of a nets is simple:
+After tokenezation lines are being assembles into a batch.
+The structure of the nets is simple:

 - Embeddings to code;
-- Main part (either the Conv1d or LSTM layer);
+- Main part (either Conv1d or LSTM layer);
 - Linear layer to transform the output into a vector of probabilities for every symbol to appear next.

 **Loss function**: cross-entropy.